RAGE-toolkit/RABV-GUI/README.md

 GLUE_GUI is developed in Java, so having Java installed is essential.
 We recommend using Conda to run GLUE-GUI, which makes the installation process simple.

 ## MySQL installation on Mac OS
 Select the appropriate version of the MySQL Community Server according to your operating system.
-The gluetools recommends MySQL Community Server 8.0.39 which can be found in the below link.
+Gluetools recommends MySQL Community Server 8.0.39, which can be found at the link below.
+For ease of installation, the install.sh script performs the following tasks:
+- Install curl if it does not exist
+- Install Conda/miniforge if it does not exist
+- Create an environment gluetools (which contains RAxML, BLAST, MAFFT, TBLASTN)
+- Create an environment glue-gui (which contains Java)
+- Download the JavaFX SDK depending on the OS and architecture

 ```shell
 https://dev.mysql.com/downloads/mysql/